 Basin Management Action Plans (BMAPs)

-Basin Management Action Plans should define or enforce the following:
+Basin Management Action Plans should define and enforce the following:

 - Sufficient projects and better management practices capable of reaching the Total Maximum Daily Load target.

 - For most waters, the presence of a BMAP prohibits activities which pollute water further

 - In 2016, legislation was passed requiring the adoption of BMAP’s for all 30 Outstanding Florida Springs.

 - The following additional protections for all Outstanding Florida Springs in priority focus areas.

 - No new septic tanks on small lots